dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/resource-image-scaling.md

 ### Compressed Textures and Scaling {#resourceimagescaling-compressedtextures}

 Compressed textures cannot be scaled at load time as their formats are designed to be uploaded directly to GPU memory.
-To achieve scaling of compressed textures, set the desired size on the attached `ImageActor` for scaling at render time instead.
+To achieve scaling of compressed textures, set the desired size on the attached `ImageView` for scaling at render time instead.